natir/variantplaner/docs/usages.md

 ### By variants

-Here we'll organize the genotypes information by variants to make it easier to find samples where a variant is present or not.
+Here, we'll organize the genotypes information by variants to make it easier to find samples where a variant is present or not.

 ```bash
 mkdir -p genotypes/variants/